natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Portland.md

 * Improved armour protection from HE shrapnel compared to the Brooklyn
 * Main guns hit relatively hard, being of a large calibre
 * Thicker armour over main magazines than the Brooklyn
-* Crew of 848 is above average
+* Above average crew count
 * Relatively good anti-aircraft protection for a pre-war American heavy cruiser
 * Two scout seaplanes.